andrewgilliland/andrewgilliland.github.io/posts/git/updating-.gitignore.md

 You committed a file or files to git and pushed it up to GitHub.
 Not you.
 But yes, you.
 Let's fix that.

-1. Start by updating your `gitignore` file and put the file or directory you want to ignore.
+1. Start by updating your `.gitignore` file and put the file or directory you want to ignore.

 ```
 ## You don't need to commit this!!!